nasa-nccs-hpda/ethiopia-lcluc-tensorflow/README.md

 ## Cloud Masking

-NOTE: this instructions need to be updated with the new vhr-cloudmask software developed by the team.
+NOTE: these instructions need to be updated with the new vhr-cloudmask software developed by the team.
 Overall example to run cloud masking:

 ```bash